prakash-pra/story/README.md

 this is a simple **readme** file in github for story repo.

 * this is meant to be an example
-* hey markdown is pretty cool
-* documentation make lot easy
-* great to have such a nice feature

 # This is a unorder list .
 * Item 1